piro0919/piro0919/README.md

 ## Profile

 - 🔭 I’m currently working on freelance front end developer.
-- 🌱 I’m currently learning Firebase and GraphQL.
+- 🌱 I’m currently learning Firebase, Algolia and GraphQL.
 - 👯 I'm not looking for collaboration.
 - 🤔 I'm looking for someone to sell the service I made.
 - 💬 Ask me about React, Redux, Next.js and Atomic Design.